 4. Only focusing on process improvement.

 Of course, process improvement is great but, to adopt ITIL and to continually improve operations and business outcomes, there’s a need to also focus on technology and – most importantly – people.
-It’s why ITIL 4 changed from 26 ITSM processes to 34 practices.
+It’s a classic ITIL newbie mistake and why ITIL 4 changed from 26 ITSM processes to 34 practices.
 You’ll need to rise above the processes to take a more holistic view of your ITSM capabilities and the available improvement across people, processes, and technology.

 5. Not realizing that ITIL adoption requires senior-level buy-in to succeed.